MaryamAsgarinezhad/obsidian/DevOps/CDN.md

 This YAML file would be processed by management software or scripts that apply these configurations to the CDN infrastructure, setting up environments, adjusting parameters, and deploying resources as specified.

-- Tip: when we create a new
+- Tip: when creating a new space for a team, it actually creates a specific folder with the team's name and specific memory and ram on each cachenode, and does the caching based on repeated links for each team on their own folder.

 3- **nginx_cachenode.conf.j2** and **router.conf.j2**